Teenagers replace wrecked bench in Sheffield woods, by making another...

 “Maybe they can use the project for their design and technology A-level work. ”

-The Friends of Brincliffe Edge Wood meet in the wood once a month to plant and litter pick.
+The Friends of Brincliffe Edge Wood meet there about once a month to plant and litter pick.